 Are robo advisors regulated in Singapore?

-This makes it fairly easy for robo advisors to operate regardless of performance history, so be careful when choosing one.
-That being said, the three main robo advisors in Singapore (more on them later) are licensed by MAS.
+These relatively relaxed rules mean it’s fairly easy for robo advisors to operate regardless of their performance history, so be careful when choosing one.

 Pros of using robo advisors